Jacob Montes: Botafogo

 On August 12, 2022, Montes signed a two-year contract with Brazilian Série A club Botafogo.
 The move reunited him with Botafogo owner John Textor, who had previously overseen his transfers within his multi-club network, including Crystal Palace and Belgian side RWDM.

 Initially considered an unknown prospect, Montes struggled for playing time in his first season, making only three Série A appearances and totalling 85 minutes.
 He did not feature at all for the club during the 2023 campaign.
 On April 21, 2024, he scored his first goal for Botafogo in a 5–1 victory over Juventude, marking just the second goal of his professional career and ending a scoring drought of 1,146 days.

 RWDM Brussels

 In the summer of 2024, Montes returned to RWD Molenbeek, which had since rebranded as RWDM Brussels, remaining within the multi-club network owned by John Textor.
 In January 2025, Montes sustained an injury that ruled him out for the remainder of the season.

+Monterey Bay FC

+On August 5, 2026, Montes returned to the United States, joining USL Championship side Monterey Bay FC on a short-term deal until the end of the season.